Chalarangelo/30-seconds-of-code/content/snippets/js/s/factorial.md

 ---
-title: Calculate the factorial of a number
+title: Calculate the factorial of a number using JavaScript
 shortTitle: Factorial of number
 type: story
 language: javascript